OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   Server and developer products, such as Windows Server, SQL Server, Visual Studio, and System Center (“Enterprise and Developer Software”).
 *   Appliances and hardware used for storage infrastructure, such as StorSimple (“Enterprise Appliances”). and
 *   Cognitive Services, such as Emotion API, Bing Speech API, Recommendations API, for which an organization or developer (our customer) contracts with Microsoft for the services (“Cognitive Services”).
+*   Developer services such as Bot Framework, Cortana Skills Kit, and Botlet Store.

 **_In the event of a conflict between this Microsoft privacy statement and the terms of any agreement(s) between a customer and Microsoft for Enterprise and Developer Products, the terms of those agreement(s) will control._**